 The capstone of our centennial is the Historical Society’s extended gift to the community - a free 100th Anniversary Exhibit at the North Carolina History Center: “Through the Looking Glass, A Journey with the Storytellers.”

 It showcases not just the Historical Society's 100 years, but this area's rich 300+ years of history.
 You'll see hundreds of images and artifacts from our collection, many of which have been hidden for years in storage.
+Whether you're a native or a newcomer, you'll be WOW'd by this fabulous peek at the past!

 Meet the history lovers who made it all happen on the New Bern Historical Society Founders' Tour!